liquity/dev/packages/contracts/test-report.md

     ✓ liquidate(), with 100% < ICR < 110%: closes the Trove and removes it from the Trove array (965ms)
     ✓ liquidate(), with 100% < ICR < 110%: offsets as much debt as possible with the Stability Pool, then redistributes the remainder coll and debt (1034ms)
-    ✓ liquidate(), with ICR > 110%, trove has lowest ICR, and StabilityPool is empty: does nothing (1245ms) ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: offsets the trove entirely with the pool (1265ms)
+    ✓ liquidate(), with ICR > 110%, trove has lowest ICR, and StabilityPool is empty: does nothing (1245ms) ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: offsets the trove entirely with the pool (1265ms)
-    ✓ liquidate(), with ICR% = 110 < TCR, and StabilityPool LUSD > debt to liquidate: offsets the trove entirely with the pool, there’s no collateral surplus (1382ms)
+    ✓ liquidate(), with ICR% = 110 < TCR, and StabilityPool XBRL > debt to liquidate: offsets the trove entirely with the pool, there’s no collateral surplus (1382ms)
-    ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: removes stake and updates totalStakes (1361ms)
+    ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: removes stake and updates totalStakes (1361ms)
-    ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: updates system snapshots (1287ms)
+    ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: updates system snapshots (1287ms)
-    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: closes the Trove (6532ms)
+    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: closes the Trove (6532ms)
-    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: can liquidate troves out of order (2667ms)
+    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: can liquidate troves out of order (2667ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: Trove remains active (985ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: Trove remains active (985ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: Trove remains in TroveOwners array (1134ms) ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: nothing happens (1146ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: Trove remains in TroveOwners array (1134ms) ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: nothing happens (1146ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: updates system shapshots (1284ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: updates system shapshots (1284ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: causes correct Pool offset and ETH gain, and doesn't redistribute to active troves (1266ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: causes correct Pool offset and ETH gain, and doesn't redistribute to active troves (1266ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool LUSD < liquidated debt: ICR of non liquidated trove does not change (2161ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool XBRL < liquidated debt: ICR of non liquidated trove does not change (2161ms)
-    ✓ liquidate() with ICR > 110%, and StabilityPool LUSD < liquidated debt: total liquidated coll and debt is correct (1912ms)
+    ✓ liquidate() with ICR > 110%, and StabilityPool XBRL < liquidated debt: total liquidated coll and debt is correct (1912ms)
     ✓ liquidate(): Doesn't liquidate undercollateralized trove if it is the only trove in the system (652ms) ✓ liquidate(): Liquidates undercollateralized trove if there are two troves in the system (997ms) ✓ liquidate(): does nothing if trove has >= 110% ICR and the Stability Pool is empty (1019ms)